ferdibulus/ForTalent4Gig/README.md

 # ForTalent4Gig

-I tried to calculate all functions for Talent4Gigi.
+I calculated all functions which are money transactions, stocks, daily graphics  for Talent4Gigi.

-All codes are written by me by the way.
+     Convert:

+        .EURO,GBP,TRY, etc. to USD by using https://fixer.io/ API.